yngvem/PDImaging/README.md

 This is a project is written as a project on the side of my studies and are only a couple of weeks old, and therefore not anywhere near any state of completion.
 There only functions currently implemented are for improving image quality, denoising using Perona Malik iterations and ROF/TV-L2 denoising as well as TV-L2 regularised deconvolution.

 ### Immediate todo list:
-1. Better understanding of distutils/setuptools, so that I won't need more than one setupfile, and for setuptools to be redundant.
+1. Improve setup files to make building with distutils possible
+2. Combine setup files in one file if possible
-2. TVL1 deconvolution.
+3. TVL1 deconvolution.
-3. Improve deconvolution framework.
+4. Improve deconvolution framework.

 ### Long term todo list:
 1. Change C++ code to use templates so image bitrate is conserved